torchnyu/blog/_posts/2020-04-20-stay-humble.md

 don't.
 Make sure you've gathered the project requirements and understand the problem you're trying to solve.
-[Dunning-Kruger effect](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect) is a common explanation for cockiness: Basically you don't know what you don't know.
+[Dunning-Kruger effect](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect) is a common explanation for cockiness: You don't know what you don't know.
 If you believe that you're an expert in an area or understand something entirely, there's a chance you're not seeing the bigger picture.